01-edu/public/subjects/highest/README.md

 ### Instructions

-In this exercise you will be given a `Numbers` struct.
+In this exercise a `Numbers` struct will be given.

-Your task is to write these methods:
+These methods have to be written:

 - `List` that returns an `array` with every number in the struct
 - `Latest` that returns an `Option<u32>` with the last added number